The Creator

 I’m Juana and I write and illustrate books for young readers.

 Alma and How She Got Her Name (Candlewick Press) was my debut picture book as an author-illustrator, and was awarded the 2019 Caldecott Honor.
-I am also the illustrator of La Princesa and the Pea (written by Susan M. Elya, Putnam/Penguin), winner of the 2018 Pura Belpré Medal for Illustration, and Fry Bread: A Native American Family Story (written by Kevin Noble Maillard, Roaring Brook Press), winner of the 2020 Robert F. Sibert Medal.
+I am also the illustrator of La Princesa and the Pea (written by Susan M. Elya, Putnam/Penguin), winner of the 2018 Pura Belpré Medal for Illustration, Fry Bread: A Native American Family Story (written by Kevin Noble Maillard, Roaring Brook Press), winner of the 2020 Robert F. Sibert Medal, Alberto Salas Plays Paka Paka con la Papa (written by Sara Fajardo, Roaring Brook Press), winner of the 2026 Robert F. Sibert Medal, and Tomatoes for Neela (written by Padma Lakshmi, Viking Books), NYT Bestseller.

 I was born in the busy city of Lima, the capital of Peru.
-Now I live in the United States in the state of Arizona.
-Here I share a home with my husband, two sons, daughter, two dogs (one ginormous, one miniscule), and the soul of our late cat, Kitty.
-Our home can get quite busy at times and I love it.
+Now I live in the woods in Eastern Connecticut.
+Here I share a home with my husband, two sons, daughter, our two dogs, and the souls of our late cat, Kitty, and ginormous dog, Puppy.

 For interviews and publicity requests, write to my publicist at Candlewick Press–publicity(at)candlewick.com.
 For events and library and school presentations, contact The Author Village.
 For children’s books projects, contact Stefanie Sanchez Von Borstel of Full Circle Literary.

-Nací y me crié en Lima y soy bilingüe.
+Nací y crecí en Lima, y soy bilingüe.
 No duden en escribirme en español.

 Client List